 [The war] was sending their sons and their brothers and their husbands to fight and to die in extraordinarily high proportions relative to the rest of the population.
 We were taking the black young men who had been crippled by our society and sending them eight thousand miles away to guarantee liberties in Southeast Asia which they had not found in southwest Georgia and East Harlem.

 I knew that I could never again raise my voice against the violence of the oppressed in the ghettos without having first spoken clearly to the greatest purveyor of violence in the world today — my own government.

 Forty-five years later, we can say the same.
 If we do not oppose the drug war, we cannot claim to be non-violent and credibly stand up against more conventional wars or invasions.
 The U.S. government’s Merida Initiative promotes violence and militarization in Mexico as a solution to drug trafficking and its prohibitionist drug laws and violent enforcement tactics lead to violence and deaths in U.S. communities.
 We either condone that and abandon all pretenses of non-violence or we oppose it actively and remain consistent in our beliefs.

-King’s next argument against the war is an appeal to the “vocation of sonship and brotherhood”, a religious calling that–when women are added into the language–demands making common cause with and understanding the suffering of others.
-The Mexican peace caravan has over this past month forged those bonds and sought out that common cause.
-The victims, with their photos of murdered or missing loved ones and their stories of pain, have challenged the U.S. public to consider the devastation wrought by support of a drug war without end.
+King also argued against the war based on an appeal to the “vocation of sonship and brotherhood”, a religious calling that–when women are added into the language–demands making common cause with and understanding the suffering of others.
+The Mexican peace caravan to the United States forged those bonds and sought out that common cause.
+The victims, with their photos of murdered or missing loved ones and their stories of pain, challenged the U.S. public to consider the devastation wrought by support of a drug war without end.

 As the U.S. government extends the failed drug war from Colombia and Mexico, to Central America, the Caribbean and Africa, King’s closing words fit as well now as then: